Medication Management Programs

 Evidence-Based Interventions and Best Practices for HIV Prevention: Medication Adherence Chapter

 Offers a collection of effective behavioral interventions (EBIs) to improve medication adherence programs and viral load suppression for individuals living with HIV.
 Describes in detail 12 evidence-based medication adherence programs that have been evaluated in the U.S. since April 2015.

 Organization(s): Centers for Disease Control and Prevention (CDC)

-Resources and example programs for providers to help HIV patients with medication adherence.
-Includes four evidence-based strategies for improving patient adherence: HEART, SMART Couples, Peer Support, and Partnership for Health for Medication Adherence.
+Offers resources and example programs for providers helping people with medication adherence for HIV.
+Includes several evidence-based strategies for improving medication adherence including: HEART, SMART Couples, Peer Support, and Partnership for Health for Medication Adherence.

 Organization(s): Centers for Disease Control and Prevention (CDC)